Yuri05/Furosemide-Model/Evaluation/Input/Content/Section1_Introduction.md

 The presented model building and evaluation report evaluates the performance of a PBPK model for furosemide in healthy adults.

+The herein presented model was developed and published by Hanke et al. [Britz 2020](#5-references) and adjusted later on to PK-Sim V11 by re-optimizing OAT3 and ABCC4 Kcat.

 Furosemide is a loop diuretic, and its primary mechanism of action involves inhibition of tubular re-absorption of sodium and chloride in the kidneys, specifically by blocking the sodium-chloride-potassium transporter system in the thick ascending limb of the loop of Henle [Ponto and Schoenwald 1990](#5-references)).
 Furosemide is used to treat edema or high blood pressure.

 Furosemide is a poorly soluble and permeable compound and is classified as a BCS IV drug.
 Transporters play an essential role in